groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/_index.en.md

           GroupDocs.Comparison for .NET API provides you an easy and efficient way to compare your files.
 Following is an example that shows, how to compare two DOCX documents using C#:

           ```cs
-          //Source and target files to be compared
+          // Source and target files to be compared
           string source = @"source.docx";
           string target = @"target.docx";
           Comparer comparer = new Comparer();
-          //Compare two documents
+          // Compare two documents
           ICompareResult result = comparer.Compare(source, target, new ComparisonSettings());
           ```
       # more_feature_loop